Addressing Pediatric Suicide

 Silhouette of teen girl.

 Increasing cases of pediatric suicidality highlight the ongoing mental health crisis among youth.
-Suicide attempts, ideation and self-injury have become the most common mental health conditions seen in children’s hospitals’ emergency departments, according to data from Children’s Hospital Association’s Pediatric Health Information System (PHIS).
-Between 2016 and 2022, children’s hospitals saw a 166% increase in emergency department visits for suicide attempts and self-injury among children from ages 5-18.
+Suicide attempts, ideation, and self-injury have become the most common mental health conditions seen in children’s hospitals’ emergency departments, according to data from the Children’s Hospital Association’s Pediatric Health Information System (PHIS®).

-“Not only are the numbers increasing, but we are also seeing worse acuity—children don’t get to us until their illness is more advanced, such as having persistent suicidal ideation instead of initially fleeting thoughts,” says Heather Huszti, chief of psychology at Children’s Hospital of Orange County (CHOC).
+“Not only have the numbers increased, but we are also seeing worse acuity — children don’t get to us until their illness is more advanced, such as having persistent suicidal ideation instead of initially fleeting thoughts,” says Heather Huszti, chief of psychology at Children’s Hospital of Orange County (CHOC).

 Children’s hospital suicide-self injury ED cases by year.
 Source: Pediatric Health Information System (PHIS)